-&lt;sup>18 Anyway, in case the requested documentation to be produced before the signature of the subsidy contract has not been presented in time, the same documentation must be presented peremptorily with the progress report related to the expenses incurred for the infrastructure and works.
+19 Anyway, in case the requested documentation to be produced before the signature of the subsidy contract has not been presented in time, the same documentation must be presented peremptorily with the progress report related to the expenses incurred for the infrastructure and works.

-- Where applicable, infrastructures and works realised by the project must respect the relevant publicity requirements as provided for in the project communication chapter; - Requirements concerning durability, including ownership and maintenance, as provided for in Article 71 of the Common Provisions Regulation, apply to infrastructures realised within the project; - Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the beneficiary and the provider, supported by receipted invoices (e.g. advance payment for the company selected for construction works) are eligible but depend on later confirmation that infrastructure and works have been properly and timely executed; - The existence of infrastructures and works realised by the project and their clear identification to the project must be verified on-the-spot by controllers for each realised item.
+- Requirements concerning durability, including ownership and maintenance, as provided for in Article 71 of the Common Provisions Regulation, apply to infrastructures realised within the project; - Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the beneficiary and the provider, supported by receipted invoices (e.g. advance payment for the company selected for construction works) are eligible but depend on later confirmation that infrastructure and works have been properly and timely executed; - The existence of infrastructures and works realised by the project and their clear identification to the project must be verified on-the-spot by controllers for each realised item.